Lenovo Channels NYC Chaos in Creator-Led AI PC Effort

 Most AI campaigns try to impress you, but this one just sits next to you while you work.

-But if Lenovo keeps tying its devices to actual creative habits, it has a shot at owning that space.
+If Lenovo keeps tying its devices to actual creative habits, it has a shot at owning this space.

-Recently, Yahoo Mail launched a new AI feature with a campaign that leverages the star power of Cardi B.
+Meanwhile, Yahoo Mail is using star power to launch a new AI feature with Cardi B.

 Brands introducing new technology often rely on creative partners who can translate technical features into clear, engaging stories.